rawbsrn/Pizza-Time/README.md

 Test:"It should return a Toppings object with one property for a topping and its cost
 Code: let myTop = new Toppings("Cheese", 1);
 Expected Output: Toppings {"Cheese" , 1}

+## Known Bugs

+* Please report any issues to Rob .
+Sameh @ gmail {dot} com

+## License

+ This program is free software: you can redistribute it and/or modify
+    it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+Copyright (c) 2022 Sameh